bbauska/trump-2025-lies/README.md

 <h3>AI-generated photo of Trump as the Pope.</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – May 2, 2025 – The White House released a new budget blueprint for fiscal year 2026 that proposed funding cuts for education, foreign aid, the environment, health, and public assistance while increasing spending on defense and homeland security.
 According to a letter from the Office of Management and Budget, the proposed budget would provide a “historic” $175 billion to “fully secure the border” while slashing funds for the National Park Service, UN peacekeepers, the Low Income Home Energy Assistance Program, the National Institutes for Health, the Centers for Disease Control and Prevention, and the Internal Revenue Service, among other programs.
 Climate science research, foreign economic and disaster assistance, and schools would also face cuts.
 “This budget proposal would set our country back decades by decimating investments to help families afford the basics, to keep communities safe, and to ensure America remains a world leader in innovation and lifesaving research,” said Senator Patty Murray.

 – May 2, 2025 – Hours after President Trump proposed eliminating the National Endowment for the Arts in a new budget proposal, the agency began rescinding grant offers.
 Arts administrators were informed of the changes via emails stating that the NEA "is updating its grantmaking policy priorities to focus funding on projects that reflect the nation’s rich artistic heritage and creativity as prioritized by the president… [and] terminating awards that fall outside of these new priorities.”
-The emails said the NEA would focus on projects that “elevate” historically Black colleges and universities and Hispanic-serving colleges.
+The emails said the NEA would focus on projects that “elevate” historically Black colleges and universities and Hispanic- serving colleges.
 However, many of those impacted noted that the withdrawn grants had been supporting work by artists of color.
 For example, Portland Playhouse’s withdrawn grant would have helped finance their production of August Wilson’s Joe Turner’s Come and Gone, and Yale Repertory Theatre’s withdrawn grant would have helped with the development and production of a stage adaptation of Zora Neale Hurston’s short story “Spunk.”
 Trump’s new budget blueprint also proposed eliminating the National Endowment for the Humanities and the Institute of Military and Library Services.

 – May 2, 2025 – In a rare rebuke, five former National Weather Service directors signed an open letter criticizing the Trump administration’s staffing cuts to their organization and issuing a stern warning: “NWS staff will have an impossible task to continue its current level of services.
 Our worst nightmare is that weather forecast offices will be so understaffed that there will be needless loss of life.”
 As the directors noted in their letter, inaccurate weather forecasting has wide-ranging implications: “Airplanes can’t fly without weather observations and forecasts; ships crossing the oceans rely on storm forecasts to avoid the high seas; farmers rely on seasonal forecasts to plant and harvest their crops which feed us.
 Perhaps most importantly, NWS issues all of the tornado warnings, hurricane warnings, flood warnings, extreme wildfire conditions and other information during extreme weather events.”
-The Weather Service has lost about 10 percent of its staff since Trump took office, and Trump’s latest budget proposal recommended a $1.5 billion cut to the Weather Service’s parent agency, the National Oceanic and Atmospheric Administration, which has likewise already endured significant staffing cuts.
+The Weather Service has lost about 10 percent of its staff since Trump took office, and Trump’s latest budget proposal recommended a
+$1.5 billion cut to the Weather Service’s parent agency, the National Oceanic and Atmospheric Administration, which has likewise already endured significant staffing cuts.

 – May 4, 2025 – Enrique Tarrio, former leader of the white-supremacist group The Proud Boys, visited Donald Trump at Mar-a-Lago and thanked the president for pardoning him for his participation in the January 6 takeover of the Capitol building.
 One of Trump’s first acts as president in his second term was pardoning all those you were convicted for their roles in the January 6 insurrection.
 “He knew the hardships me and my family faced for three long years,” Mr. Tarrio wrote on social media.
 Since being pardoned, Tarrio has started a podcast and a crypto coin venture with other former members of the Proud Boys, who were also convicted and pardoned.
 Of the meeting with the president, Tarrio said, “He is working on making things right.
 I thanked him for giving me life back.
 He replied with… I Love You guys.”

 – May 4, 2025 – In a Truth Social post, Trump announced he is authorizing the reopening of the notorious prison Alcatraz.
 “For too long, America has been plagued by vicious, violent, and repeat Criminal Offenders, the dregs of society, who will never contribute anything other than Misery and Suffering,” the president of the United States wrote.
 “When we were a more serious Nation, in times past, we did not hesitate to lock up the most dangerous criminals, and keep them far away from anyone they could harm.
 That’s the way it’s supposed to be.”
 Trump’s directive comes as he has been fighting with federal courts over deporting legal citizens to prisons in El Salvador and Guantanamo Bay.
 Alcatraz was closed in 1963 and has since become a historic landmark and a major tourist destination in San Francisco.
 On its website, the Bureau of Prisons states that Alcatraz was originally closed due to high costs.
 A major campaign promise of Trump’s was to cut federal spending.

 – May 4, 025 – During a wide-ranging and testy interview on Meet the Press, Trump waffled when asked about upholding the Constitution.
 He said, “I don’t know.
 I’m not, I’m not a lawyer.
 I don’t know.”
 In a related response, Trump doubled down on his agenda to deport millions of undocumented immigrants.
 “Some of the worst people on Earth,” Trump said, "I was elected to get them the hell out of here, and the courts are holding me from doing it.”
 Recent polls show that over half of Americans disapprove of his handling of immigration.
 In another part of the interview, Trump repeated his desire to make Canada the fifty-first state, but said it was “highly unlikely” doing so would require military action.
 That said, he didn’t rule out military action when it came to taking over Greenland from Denmark.
 “Something could happen with Greenland,” Trump said.
 “I’ll be honest, we need that for national and international security.”

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Trump, asked if he has to ‘uphold the Constitution,’ says, ‘I don’t know.’
 (NBC)</h3>